Skip to main content

 When is the best time to book C.O.Q Hotel Paris?

 Booking difficulty is rated Easy, so you have more flexibility than at heavily competed Paris hotels.
-That said, Paris fills up fast around fashion weeks in January, March, June, and October, and during summer peak season.
+That said, Paris fills up fast around fashion weeks in January, March, June, October, during summer peak season.
 Outside those windows, last-minute bookings at C.O.Q are realistic in a way they are not at properties like The Peninsula or Cheval Blanc.

 Which room category is best at C.O.Q Hotel Paris?